yeonchae62/LIVE/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 3.3.0

 * System dependencies
+  * rails 7.1.3
+  * mongoDB (if you want to test locally)

 * Configuration

-* Database creation

-* Database initialization
+  * run `bundle install` to install ruby dependencies
+  * run `source .envrc` to export some credentials.
+This file is internal and not on github.

-* How to run the test suite
+  * run `bin/rails s` to start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...